The British in World War II

-The British in World War II is a 1986 tabletop game supplement published by The Companions for Behind Enemy Lines.
+The British in World War II is a 1986 role-playing game supplement published by The Companions for Behind Enemy Lines.

 Contents

 The British in World War II is a supplement in which British, Canadian, Australian, and New Zealand soldiers are featured, with character generation rules, weapon and vehicle descriptions, and eight included short scenarios.

 Publication history

 The British in World War II was written by Peter L. Rice and published by The Companions in 1986 as a 48-page book.